 Bay News 9 Project Weather is at the Great Explorations Children's Museum in St. Petersburg!

-Kids can play with a weather map and seven-day forecast chart.
-They can answer weather related questions that will also challenge their spelling.
-Plus they can put on a Bay News 9 blazer and get in front of the chroma key wall with a script they just created.
+Kids can play with and learn about the water cycle.
+Plus they can put on a Bay News 9 blazer and get in front of the chroma key wall to report the news while others watch -them on the tv monitor.

 GLAZER CHILDREN'S MUSEUM